huacchob/nautobot-app-netscaler-ext/golden_config_docs/custom_remediation.md

 # Custom Remediation for Nautobot Golden Config

-## Introduction
+## Overview

-The **Custom Remediation** module extends Nautobot Golden Config by providing a way to automatically generate **remediation payloads** when a device’s configuration does not match its intended state.
+The **Custom Remediation** module extends Nautobot Golden Config by automatically generating **remediation payloads** when a device’s configuration deviates from its intended state.

-This module works by comparing:

-- The **intended configuration**
-- The **actual configuration**

-It then produces a **JSON payload** that can be sent to the device through a controller API or SDK to remediate the differences.
+It compares the **intended configuration** with the **actual configuration** and produces a **JSON payload** that can be sent to a controller API or SDK to remediate differences.

+- Input: Intended vs. Actual configurations
+- Output: JSON remediation payload
+- Scope: Remediation only (no backup)

 ---

 ## How It Works

-The remediation process follows these steps:

-1. **Filter Parameters**
+### 1) Parameter Filtering

-   The module first checks the device’s **ConfigContext** for valid parameters.
+- Reads the device’s **ConfigContext** for remediation parameters.

-   - **Non-optional parameters** are always required.
+- **Non-optional parameters** → always included.
-   - **Optional parameters** are included only if present in the config.
+- **Optional parameters** → included only if present in the config.
-   - Any other keys are removed from the comparison.

-2. **Build the Diff**
-   The module walks through the intended and actual configurations:
+- Other keys → filtered out.

+### 2) Diff Building

+- Recursively compares intended vs. actual config:
-   - If a value is missing in the actual config, it is added to the diff.
+  - If missing → add to diff.
-   - If a value is different, it is updated in the diff.
+  - If different → update in diff.
-   - Nested dictionaries and lists are handled recursively.

-3. **Ensure Required Fields**
+  - Supports dicts, lists, and primitives.

+### 3) Required Field Injection

-   Any **non-optional parameters** defined in the ConfigContext are added back into the diff, even if they were unchanged, to make sure remediation requests contain all required values.
+- Ensures all **non-optional parameters** from ConfigContext are re-added to the diff, even if unchanged.

-4. **Clean the Diff**
+- Guarantees remediation payloads contain required values.

+### 4) Diff Cleanup

-   Empty structures (empty lists, dicts, or null values) are removed to keep the payload minimal and valid.
+- Removes empty lists, dicts, or null values.

-5. **Output Remediation JSON**
+- Produces a minimal, valid JSON payload.

+### 5) Payload Output

-   Finally, the cleaned diff is returned as a **pretty-printed JSON string**, ready to be used in API remediation calls.
+- Returns the final diff as a **pretty-printed JSON string**, ready for remediation.

 ---